 The Untold Story of the Oor Wullie Bucket Trail

 A behind-the-scenes view of the Oor Wullie Bucket Trail from two Dundee University graduates; David Cunningham, Chief Executive of ARCHIE, and the Bucket Trail’s Art Coordinator Suzanne Scott.
 How Dundee's biggest ever public event captured the imagination of countless children of all ages and culminated in an auction viewed by hundreds of thousands of people from every corner of the globe.
-This event will be chaired by Ellis Watson, CEO Publishing at DC Thompson, who were integral to the project.
+This event will be chaired by Ellis Watson, CEO Publishing at DC Thomson, who were integral to the project.

 The Mighty Women of Science

 (young adult event)

 The Mighty Women of Science is a playful and enlightening all-ages book, which looks at some well known- and some not so well known- women who have and continue to change the world of science.
 From A for Astronaut (Valentina Tereshkova, the first woman in space) to Z for Zoologist (the award winning Biruté Gladikas), there’s something to pique everyone’s interest!
 Come along and hear the Author, Clare Forrest, and illustrator, Fiona Gordon, discuss their journey in creating the book with our own graduate Zoe Venditozzi.

 Dundee to the World